OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/balance.md

 ---
 title: balance
-description: Generates and prints either a yearly or quarterly balance statement of a company, and compares its financial data with similar companies.
+description: "Generates and prints either a yearly or quarterly balance statement of" a company, and compares its financial data with similar companies.
 The balance command also provides a way to specify a preferred timeframe.
 keywords: